Team

 ADVISORY

-Luis Juarez, Internal accounting auditor
+Luis Juarez, External accounting auditor

 Luis has over 20 years of experience as a certified accountant and auditor with a diverse variety of Guatemalan clients.